rahil627/rathewolf/docs/index.md

 rathewolf
   - the body of rathewolf, a digital home for my photos 'n videos
   - the heart of rathewolf, a digital home for my most beloved things (perhaps like my personal wall of photos: people and places)
-  - the soul of rathewolf, a digital home for the things that move my soul (???, art works?: poetry, Humans of Taiwan, documentaries, the streets, the world)
+  - the soul of rathewolf, a digital home for the things that move my soul (???, art works?: poetry, Humans of Taiwan, documentaries, the streets, the worl

+willowolf
+  - philosowolf, philosophy generally against civilization, toward nature, toward the feminine...
+  - gorge's guardians
+    - most of my focus should be here...